NLDM Progress Report

 I have been working on a comprehensive white paper describing the

-research results and features of INN and NNTP.
+research results and features of INN and NNTP, which is now about 35

-The final section of the paper, which remains to be written, is
+pages long.
+The final section of the paper, which remains to be

 "Recommendations".
 However, I will make the general case here.